-Anxiety in men manifests itself differently than anxiety in women does.
-For starters, it can often be difficult to diagnose a man as having an anxiety disorder as men are known to often repress their symptoms and therefore aren’t prone to discussing them.
+Anxiety in men manifests itself differently than anxiety in women.
+For starters, it can often be difficult to diagnose a man as having an anxiety disorder, as men are known to repress their symptoms and therefore aren’t prone to discussing them.

 Anxiety in men is also difficult to identify for reasons other than a man’s inherent aversion to discussing his mental and emotional state.
-American culture reinforces the idea that men are supposed to be tough and strong not to mention capable to handle any situation that life throws at them.
+American culture reinforces the idea that men are supposed to be tough and strong, not to mention capable of handling any situation that life throws at them.

 These cultural expectations can prompt a fear-based aversion to admitting that something is wrong and they need help to fix it.
 Many men fear that by admitting that something is amiss, they will appear weak which will shatter the image of unwavering strength so many men aspire to exhibit.